the8bitzine/the8bitzine.github.io/content/posts/VIC-20_-_Overthrown.md

 Palace situation turns grim
 crowds chant "go away"

 If I were a dictator, I would take everything valuable and run away.
-This is exactly what you need to do in the game **Overthrown** for the **Commodore VIC-20**.
+This is exactly what you need to do in the game **Overthrown** for the [Commodore VIC-20](https://the8bitzine.github.io/2022/02/commodore-vic-20-when-computers-found-their-way-home/).

 Some of us remember the times when eight-bit computers were every teenager's dream.
 Slightly younger ones may remember the classic versions of GTA games, those with simple graphics and a top-down view.
 Later, 3D graphics almost completely dominated the gaming world.
 Perhaps we forgot about the fact that sometimes the simplest graphic design is enough to provide emotions.